censys/censys-cloud-connector/README.md

 [Contributing to the Cloud Connector](https://github.com/censys/censys-cloud-connector/tree/main/.github/CONTRIBUTING.md) to change or test the code or for information on the CI/CD pipeline.

+## Asset Deny List

+In certain situations it is desirable not to have assets sent to Censys.
+This can be accomplished by utilizing the cloud provider's tagging feature.
+At this time, only AWS ENI and EC2 tags are supported.

+Usage:

+- AWS supports `ignore_tags` at the provider and account levels in [providers.yml](./providers.yml).
+- Tags named `censys-cloud-connector-ignore` are ignored.

 ## License

 This software is licensed under [Apache License, Version 2.0][license].